leondavidtb/leondavidtb/README.md

 I'm a software developer focused on the development of front-end web and mobile applications.
 Currently working on development of e-commerce platforms with Open Storefront Framework (OSF) and Oracle Cloud Commerce (OCC).
 I also have experience in mobile development in React Native with TypeScript and Expo.

 #### My current tools
-- Front-end Mobile with React Native;
+- Front-end Mobile with React Native with Expo;
-  - Expo, Native Base;
-- Front-end Web with Reactjs;
+- Front-end Web with Reactjs and Nextjs;
-  - Redux, Next;
 - Javascript and Typescript;
 - Tailwind and Styled Components;
 - Git and GitFlow;